Biden poured money into public works. But will that help Harris in Michigan?

 But here and in other U.S. states, repairs have been put off, because of price tags and the incentive for politicians to focus on immediate rather than long-term outcomes.

-The collapse of Baltimore’s Key Bridge in March drew nationwide attention, for example, and although the collapse was caused by a collision involving a cargo ship, engineers say the bridge’s age played a role.
+The collapse of Baltimore’s Francis Scott Key Bridge in March drew nationwide attention, for example, and although the collapse was caused by a collision involving a cargo ship, engineers say the bridge’s age played a role.
 According to the American Society of Civil Engineers, 46,000 U.S. bridges are “structurally deficient.”
 The society’s 2021 report card of American infrastructure (which gave the country a C-, its highest grade in 20 years) found that it would take until 2071 to make all of America’s necessary bridge repairs at the rate of investment prior to the IIJA.

 Two days after the collapse, the Biden administration released a “down payment” (not from IIJA) to help with repairs.